carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 3: Discuss the importance of Metadata
 >
-> Which other data could you recommend Chepiche to add in their data, and what did you think is the relevance of this information?
+> Which other data could you recommend to add in the data, and what do you think is the relevance of this information?
 >
 >> ## Solution
 >> Metadata will depend on the type of the experiment, but some examples are temperature, sampling methodology, date, place (country, state, region, city, etc.).